qor5/twind-scope/README.md

 # Tailwind Scope

 A utility library that creates isolated scopes for Tailwind CSS using Web Components.
-It combines [Twind](https://twind.style/) (a Tailwind CSS-in-JS solution) with Shadow DOM to provide scoped styling
+It combines [Twind](https://twind.style/) (a Tailwind CSS-in-JS solution) with Shadow DOM to provide scoped styling.

 ## Table of Contents